Christopher-Berglund/WordAnalyzer/README.md

 This program is used to automatically read books in the form of text files (files ending in .txt).
 Many such text files can be found through Project Gutenberg (www.gutenberg.org/).

-This program uses python libraries pyttsx3 and pandas.
+This program uses python libraries pyttsx3 pandas and regex.
     pyttsx3 was used for the text-to-speech functionality. pandas was used for saving of reading data. regex was used for delineation of sentences.